 Sponsored by The Bailey Charitable Foundation and The Trust for Public Land, this event celebrates the natural history of our region and the interactions of people and place.
-Professional development hours will be awarded.
+Professional development hours will be awarded upon request.
 Enrollment limited.
 Questions?
 Contact conference coordinator Emily Rowe at emily(at)northernwoodlands.org.

 *EARLY BIRD SPECIAL: Use special offer code "EarlyBird" to receive 10% off your registration until August 31, 2017.
 You must use the code at check-out to receive the discount!

 - David George Haskell, professor at the University of the South and author of The Songs of Trees (2017) and The Forest Unseen (2012), winner of multiple book awards and finalist for the 2013 Pulitzer Prize in General Nonfiction

 - Thomas D. Seeley, Horace White Professor of Biology, Cornell University and author of Honeybee Democracy and Following the Wild Bees

 - Julie Zickefoose, artist, writer and naturalist, author of Letters from Eden, The Bluebird Effect, and Baby Birds: An Artist Looks Into the Nest